realA10001986/Flux-Capacitor/Hardware.md

 # Flux Capacitor Hardware & Build Information

-CircuitSetup provides the [electronics](https://circuitsetup.us/product/flux-capacitor-light-sound-pcb), a [window kit](https://circuitsetup.us/product/flux-capacitor-window-kit) and the [back board](https://circuitsetup.us/product/flux-capacitor-backing-board).
-Here is some information on the other parts you'll need.
+CircuitSetup provides complete [Flux Capacitors](https://circuitsetup.us/product/delorean-time-machine-flux-capacitor-fully-assembled/), or kit parts such as the [electronics](https://circuitsetup.us/product/flux-capacitor-light-sound-pcb), a [window kit](https://circuitsetup.us/product/flux-capacitor-window-kit) and the [back board](https://circuitsetup.us/product/flux-capacitor-backing-board).
+Here is some information on the other parts you'll need if you go for the kit parts:

 ## Box